airalab/robonomics-wiki/docs/ko/robonomics-coffee.md

 [Robonomics Parachain portal](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama.rpc.robonomics.network%2F#/) for coffee machine account (it is the same across networks) for this.
 If not, there will simply be an error message *"Balance too low."*

+#### Option 2: Using Everscale Network.

+Create an account in the Everscale with, for example mobile app.
+Save seed and activate a coffee-machine address there.
+Insert this address in `main.js`

 ### Run Robonomics coffee

+#### Option 1: Using Robonomics Parachain in Kusama Network

-Run this in repo folder:
+Run this in corresponding network repo folder:
 ```bash
 python3 main.py <previously saved seed in quotes>
 ```